The Quest For The Best Old Fashioned In Louisville, Kentucky

 - I don’t like too much ice, and think one of those big orb cubes is perfect so it melts slowly.

-- I prefer an old fashioned syrup or at least simple syrup with demerara (raw, brown sugar) to plain simple syrup or just plain sugar.
+- I strongly prefer an old fashioned syrup or at least simple syrup with demerara (raw, brown sugar) to plain simple syrup or just plain sugar.

 - I tend to enjoy when they play around with the bitters (like an amazing one in Chicago with house-made walnut bitters), but am down with simple angostura.

-- I like some fruit but not muddled ideally…at least the traditional orange or lemon peel and I freaking love those bourbon dark cherries…but I’m not super into gobs of fruit and don’t like maraschino cherries.
+- I like some fruit but not muddled ideally…at least the traditional orange or lemon peel and I freaking love those Luxardo dark cherries…but I’m not super into gobs of fruit and don’t like maraschino cherries.

 So now that we’ve gotten all that out of the way (and you know my taste biases), here’s my list of the best old fashioneds in Louisville.
 I don’t have pics for all of them because sometimes it’s so dark in the bar that I can’t snap a good one 🙂 Note, I will most certainly be updating this on an ongoing basis as I discover new gems.